DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/glossary - game data.md

 DovahKit prefers the term "world or cell" over this usage of "space."

+### strings file
+A sidecar file that contains the content of [localized strings](#localized-string) in a [data file](#data-file).
+A strings file is stored in `Data/Strings/` and will have a name of the form `DataFileName_Language.STRINGS` e.g. `Skyrim_English.STRINGS`.
+There are three possible file extensions, one for each type of localized string.

 ### subrecord
 The community term for a fragment of a [record](#record), consisting of a [FourCC](#FourCC) (commonly called a "signature"), a length, and data.
 A subrecord may represent a single field within a [form](#form) (or nested struct), or an entire data structure.

-Some subrecord signatures are unique across forms; for example, `VMAD` always refers to a form's attached [Papyrus](#Papyrus) script data ("VM attached data").
+Some subrecord signatures are unique across forms; for example, `VMAD` always refers to a form's attached [Papyrus](#Papyrus) script data ("VM attachment data").
 Other subrecord signatures are reused across [form types](#form%20type) with different meanings; for example, `ACTI/SNAM` and `RACE/SNAM` have very different meanings.

 *Typically*, subrecords are order-independent.
 However, *some* subrecords do have specific ordering requirements:

 * One subrecord may be dependent on data or conditions established by a previous subrecord.
 * A list of structs within a form may be serialized using multiple subrecords per struct, with a particular subrecord marking the beginning of the next struct.
 * One subrecord may expect to be followed by another subrecord, and the game engine may just blindly open the latter subrecord without even checking its four-CC.
+* Subrecords are typically consumed by a `while` loop.
+When structs are nested in a form type, the loading code *may* enter a nested `while` loop for those structs, such that non-struct-related subrecords are ignored/unrecognized until the struct is finished loading.
+(This behavior is not consistently done for every form type, nor necessarily for every struct within those form types that behave this way.)

-Bethesda's own term for these is "chunk," with a signature being called a chunk's "ID."
+Bethesda's own term for subrecords is "[chunks](#chunk)," with a signature being called a chunk's "ID."

 ## T

+### tagification
+<a name="tagified"></a>
+<a name="tagify"></a>
+A Creation Kit process triggered by the `-TagifyMasterfile` command line switch.
+This appears to involve applying a prefix of the form `<ID=xxxxxxxx>` to all [localized strings](#localized%20string) in a file.
+Within the prefix, `xxxxxxxx` is the hexadecimal unique ID of a localized string within the relevant [strings file](#strings-file).

+Localized strings that begin with `<ID=` are assumed by the Creation Kit to be tagified.

+If the Creation Kit INI setting `[General]bReconstructIDTags` is enabled, then localized strings that get loaded from string files will be tagified on load.
+The Creation Kit is designed to hide the tags from its UI when editing form data.

 ### temporary
 The antonym of [persistent](#persistent).